Breaking a Lease in Newport News, Virgina- Know the Laws

 Unjustified Reasons to Break a Lease in Virginia

-The following reasons don’t provide enough justification to free a tenant from their contractual lease obligations.
+The following reasons don’t provide enough justification for a landlord to free a Virginia tenant from their contractual lease obligations.
+It is a landlord's duty to know and adhere to these reasons as per Virginia law.

 • Breaking the lease after buying a house.